Puppet run triggers "no puppet proxy defined - cant continue" after 1.0 upgrade

 Write some MySQL to update the values of each hosts puppet_proxy_id values to reference the required proxy, this should be simple enough if you have one puppet proxy, however it could get a little complex if you have many hosts and multiple proxies.

 Not a huge issue, but something that needs to be looked into when upgrading.

 #2 Updated by Keiran Sweet about 6 years ago

 Just to make things a little more interesting, I noticed that puppet kick functionality is gone as of Puppet 3.x: https://projects.puppetlabs.com/issues/15735

 Obviously it will take a while for Foreman to support this version, however it does add a couple of other things to think about.

->

-> #4 Updated by Crag Wolfe about 5 years ago
+#4 Updated by Crag Wolfe over 5 years ago

->

-> I also ran into this issue with a fresh foreman 1.1 install using rhel6.4 and sqlite.
+I also ran into this issue with a fresh foreman 1.1 install using rhel6.4 and sqlite.
 I "registered" my guest system to foreman manually rather than have foreman provision it (that is, I just ran "puppet agent -t" from the command line and then started the puppet service).
 Both foreman and the guest systems have puppet 3.1.1.
 The foreman versions are: foreman-1.1stable-3.el6.noarch, foreman-proxy-1.1stable-1.el6.noarch, foreman-sqlite-1.1stable-3.el6.noarch.